Process Mapping: 4 Great Examples

 SIPOC process maps typically consist of six to eight total steps.
-It’s an ideal tool for project managers who need to provide a high-level view of the functions involved in a process.
+It’s an ideal tool for project managers who must provide a high-level view of the functions involved in a process.
 A SIPOC diagram should convey:

-By creating a SIPOC business process map, you can show stakeholders the information they need about each step and any dependencies.
+Creating a SIPOC business process map shows stakeholders the information they need about each step and any dependencies.

 A value stream map (VSM) is a detailed flowchart that documents the individual steps within a process along with the information flow and related data inputs.
 It may be easier to think of it as a more detailed SIPOC process map.
 VSMs are useful when you need to show how you can add value to a current process by making functional changes.

 VSMs are great for locating and eliminating redundant steps within a business process.
-For example, you may want to create a VSM of a process’s current state, then create a future state VSM that shows how it would work with your proposed improvements.
+For example, you may want to create a VSM of a process’s current state and then create a future state VSM that shows how it would work with your proposed improvements.

 The flexibility and power of Integrify's workflow builder support your need to create different types of process flows.
-The drag and drop tools let you build custom workflows that help you quickly come up with the process maps needed to help you increase efficiency throughout your organization.
+The drag-and-drop tools let you build custom workflows that help you quickly develop the process maps needed to help you increase efficiency throughout your organization.